 The Program also verifies the accuracy of information provided by its vendors.
 As part of the state procurement process, contractors are required to complete a vendor background questionnaire and to report pertinent information relating to the contractor and/or its key personnel.
-Prior to contract execution, company background checks are conducted, and channels are established with other agencies to verify and validate those providing services on the program's behalf.
-Processing steps including multiple levels of quality assurance and quality control reviews are conducted to validate vendor provided application information used in an applicant's eligibility and award determination as well as during the construction process.
+Prior to contract execution, company background checks are conducted, and channels are established with other agencies to verify and validate those that will be providing services on behalf of the Program.
+Processing steps including multiple levels of quality assurance and quality control reviews are conducted to validate vendor provided application information used in an Applicant's eligibility and award determination as well as during the construction process.

-The fraud acknowledgement signed by applicant(s) during the application process includes a notice of the danger of fraud and scams perpetrated by unscrupulous individuals, contractors, and businesses.
-Anyone wishing to report suspicious or fraudulent activity may contact the program via email at ReCoverCA@hcd.ca.gov or via phone at (916) 263-6461.
+The fraud acknowledgement signed by Applicant(s) during the application process includes a notice of the danger of fraud and scams perpetrated by unscrupulous individuals, contractors, and businesses.
+Anyone wishing to report suspicious or fraudulent activity may contact the Program via email at ReCoverCA@hcd.ca.gov or via phone at (916) 202-1764.